Azure/Copilot-For-Security/Plugins/Published Plugins/CheckPhish/README.md

 3. Can I scan multiple URLs at once?
    - Currently, the API supports scanning one URL at a time.
 To analyze multiple URLs, you must invoke the API separately for each one.

+4. What if I reach my daily scan limit?
+   - You can upgrade your account by purchasing a higher tier plan: https://checkphish.bolster.ai/plans/

+5. What information does CheckPhish provide in its scan results?
+   - A scan result includes details such as the URL’s threat level, detected threat types, geographical location of the scan, timestamps, DNS information, certificates, historical data, and more.

+6. What happens if a URL is flagged as malicious?
+If a URL is flagged as malicious, you will receive details about the threat type, potential risks, and recommended actions to mitigate the threat, such as blocking the URL or alerting users.